SoS home > Elections home > Initiatives home > Initiative Procedures & Guidelines > Initiative Process Guidelines

 Documents submitted to the Secretary of State must include the number assigned by Legislative Council and must clearly indicate the draft version (i.e. original draft, final draft, etc.)

-Additionally, if no changes were made to the text after the review and comment hearing, proponents must submit the text along with a letter from the Legislative Council Staff stating that an additional review and comment meeting is not necessary.
+If no changes were made to the text after the review and comment hearing, proponents must submit the final text along with a letter from the Legislative Council Staff stating that an additional review and comment meeting is not necessary.

-At the time of filing, the names and addresses of the two designated representatives must be included along with their phone numbers, fax numbers and e-mail addresses.
+At the time of filing, all aforementioned designated representative information must be included.
 Proposals are filed with:

 Secretary of State